 Clearwater Construction Lawyer

-The Trent Cotney, P.A.
+The Cotney Construction Law.
 Construction Law Group is committed to protecting the legal rights of professionals in the construction industry.
 Our team of highly qualified Clearwater construction lawyers routinely represent contractors, subcontractors, architects, engineers, suppliers, manufacturers, developers, associations, commercial owners and others in the construction industry for legal matters pertaining to OSHA violations, construction liens, contract review and drafting, bid protests, license defense, construction litigation, and other forms of alternative dispute resolution.

 The Occupational Safety and Health Administration (OSHA) is an agency of the Department of Labor that regulates and assures the safety and health conditions of work environments for employees.
 OSHA has put in place strict guidelines and standards for contractors and businesses involved with the construction industry.
 Violators of these standards may be penalized with fines and can possibly face costly litigation with injured employees or their family members.

-At Trent Cotney, P.A., our Clearwater construction attorneys provide experienced legal representation for construction professionals who are facing OSHA violations including serious, repeat, and willful violations, and citations based on fatalities.
+At Cotney Construction Law, our Clearwater construction attorneys provide experienced legal representation for construction professionals who are facing OSHA violations including serious, repeat, and willful violations, and citations based on fatalities.

 Florida construction lien laws provide a level of financial protection for construction professionals who supply work or material for the improvement of real property.
 According to Florida law, contractors, subcontractors, suppliers, manufacturers, and other qualified construction professionals who have provided labor or materials and have not been fully compensated for their services have the right to enforce a claim for payment against the property for which the services were provided.